 What They Do

-The five county metropolitan area of Austin has a population of over two million and continues to grow as seen by the traffic and development that we all complain about.
+The five county metropolitan area of Austin has a population of over two million and continues to grow.
 While the team at the Austin chapter of the Nature Conservancy is surely aware of the traffic problems, their focus is on a different threat.
 With rapid development in the city of Austin, green space is getting harder to find.
 The Nature Conservancy works hard to protect the Barton Creek Habitat, Pedernales River, Enchanted Rock, and Hamilton Pool and partners with the Waller Creek Conservancy, amongst others.
 With large-scale tree planting efforts and community engagement they hope to continue to bring nature back to the city, creating more green space for the community to utilize and appreciate.

 The Pedernales River Project is one of their big projects that directly impacts the city of Austin.
 This river crosses through five protected areas and supports both human and wildlife communities.
 The Nature Conservancy is working with partners to preserve and recruiting scientists to study the area.
 By creating a network of support and investigation, they can protect the watershed, conserve water, and understand wildlife to ensure its safety.
 The Hill Country is one of the most desirable areas to live in Austin because of how beautiful it is.
 However, that development can cause pollution and over use of groundwater, which is trouble.